-a.
-Upon arrival at the center; or

-b.
-Within thirty (30) minutes of arrival for school-age children;

-2. Before and after eating or handling food;

-3. After toileting or diaper change;

-4. After handling animals;

-5. After touching an item or an area of the body soiled with body fluids or wastes; and

-6. After outdoor or indoor play time; and

-(c) Use hand sanitizer or hand-sanitizing wipes if liquid soap and warm running water are not available in accordance with paragraph (b) of this subsection.
-The child shall wash the child's hands as soon as practicable once liquid soap and warm running water are available.

-(5) Staff shall:

-(a) Maintain personal cleanliness;

-(b) Conform to hygienic practices while on duty;

-(c) Except as established in paragraph (d) of this subsection, wash their hands with liquid soap and running water:

-1. Upon arrival at the center;

-- 2. After toileting or assisting a child in toileting; - 3.
+- a.
+Upon arrival at the center; or - b.
+Within thirty (30) minutes of arrival for school-age children; - 2.
+Before and after eating or handling food; - 3.
+After toileting or diaper change; - 4.
+After handling animals; - 5.
+After touching an item or an area of the body soiled with body fluids or wastes; and - 6.
+After outdoor or indoor play time; and - (c) Use hand sanitizer or hand-sanitizing wipes if liquid soap and warm running water are not available in accordance with paragraph (b) of this subsection.
+The child shall wash the child's hands as soon as practicable once liquid soap and warm running water are available. - (5) Staff shall: - (a) Maintain personal cleanliness; - (b) Conform to hygienic practices while on duty; - (c) Except as established in paragraph (d) of this subsection, wash their hands with liquid soap and running water: - 1.
+Upon arrival at the center; - 2.
+After toileting or assisting a child in toileting; - 3.
 Before and after diapering each child; - 4.
 After wiping or blowing a child's or own nose; - 5.
 After handling animals; - 6.
 After caring for a sick child; - 7.
-Before and after feeding a child or eating;

-8. Before dispensing medication;

-9. After smoking or vaping; and

-10. If possible, before administering first aid; and

-(d) Use hand sanitizer or hand-sanitizing wipes if liquid soap and warm running water are not available in accordance with paragraph (c) of this subsection.
-The staff shall wash the staff's hands as soon as practicable once liquid soap and warm running water are available.

-(6) A staff person suspected of being infected with a communicable disease shall:

-(a) Not perform duties that could allow for the transmission of the disease until the infectious condition can no longer be transmitted; and

-(b) Provide a statement of fitness to return to work from a health professional, if requested.

-(7) The following shall be inaccessible to a child in care:

-- (a) Toxic cleaning supplies, poisons, and insecticides; - (b) Matches, cigarettes, lighters, and flammable liquids; and

-(c) Personal belongings and medications of staff.

-(8) The following shall be inaccessible to a child in care unless under direct supervision and part of planned program of instruction:

-(a) Knives and sharp objects;

-(b) Litter and rubbish;

-(c) Bar soap; and

-(d) Plastic bags not used for personal belongings.
+Before and after feeding a child or eating; - 8.
+Before dispensing medication; - 9.
+After smoking or vaping; and - 10.
+If possible, before administering first aid; and - (d) Use hand sanitizer or hand-sanitizing wipes if liquid soap and warm running water are not available in accordance with paragraph (c) of this subsection.
+The staff shall wash the staff's hands as soon as practicable once liquid soap and warm running water are available. - (6) A staff person suspected of being infected with a communicable disease shall: - (a) Not perform duties that may allow for the transmission of the disease until the infectious condition can no longer be transmitted; and - (b) Provide a statement of fitness to return to work from a health professional, if requested. - (7) The following shall be inaccessible to a child in care: - (a) Toxic cleaning supplies, poisons, and insecticides; - (b) Matches, cigarettes, lighters, and flammable liquids; and - (c) Personal belongings and medications of staff. - (8) The following shall be inaccessible to a child in care unless under direct supervision and part of planned program of instruction: - (a) Knives and sharp objects; - (b) Litter and rubbish; - (c) Bar soap; and - (d) Plastic bags not used for personal belongings.

-(9) In accordance with KRS 527.070(1), firearms and ammunition shall be stored separately from each other in a locked area outside of the designated child care area.
-(10) Smoking or vaping shall:

-- (a) Be permitted in accordance with local ordinances; - (b) Be allowed only in outside designated areas; and - (c) Not be permitted in the presence of a child. - (11) While bottle feeding a child, the: - (a) Child shall be held; and - (b) Bottle or beverage container shall not be:

-1. Propped;

-- 2. Left in the mouth of a sleeping child; or - 3.
-Heated in a microwave. - (12) A fire drill shall be: - (a) Conducted during hours of operation at least monthly; and - (b) Documented. - (13) An earthquake drill, shelter-in-place or lockdown drill, and tornado drill shall be: - (a) Conducted during hours of operation at least quarterly; and - (b) Documented.
+- (9) In accordance with KRS 527.070(1), firearms and ammunition shall be stored separately from each other in a locked area outside of the designated child care area. - (10) Smoking or vaping shall: - (a) Be permitted in accordance with local ordinances; - (b) Be allowed only in outside designated areas; and - (c) Not be permitted in the presence of a child. - (11) While bottle feeding a child, the: - (a) Child shall be held; and - (b) Bottle or beverage container shall not be: - 1.
+Propped; - 2.
+Left in the mouth of a sleeping child; or - 3.
+Heated in a microwave. - (12) A fire drill shall be: - (a) Conducted during hours of operation at least monthly; and - (b) Documented, detailing the date and time. - (13) An earthquake drill, shelter-in-place drill, lockdown drill, and tornado drill shall be: - (a) Conducted during hours of operation at least quarterly; and - (b) Documented, detailing the date and time. - (14) A written plan shall be in place to communicate reunification with families and accommodations in the event of a natural disaster, fire, shelter-in-place, lockdown, or other emergency for: - (a) Infants and toddlers; - (b) Children with disabilities; and - (c) Children with chronic medical conditions.